Cheapest hotels

 Hotel prices in Barossa Valley

 Get a sense of the average price and most popular properties to stay in Barossa Valley to help you budget for your trip accordingly.
 Hotels that are booked the most in each class receive the “Most popular” badge.
 Hotels with the “Best value” badge are the most popular hotels in Barossa Valley at attractive prices.
-Price data was last updated on 19 May 2024.
+Price data was last updated on 24 April 2025.

 An overview of the average price of hotels by hotel class in the Barossa Valley.
 We've also highlighted the most popular hotels and best value within each hotel class.